fyalcin/surfflow/README.md

 ## Download and Installation <a name="install"></a>

 We recommend installing surfflow inside a virtual python environment.
-We use [mamba](https://github.com/mamba-org/mamba) in this guide, but [conda](https://docs.conda.io/en/latest/), [virtualenv](https://virtualenv.pypa.io/en/latest/), or similar are also possible.
-We currently recommend mamba because it is essentially conda, but with much faster environment solving and package installation.
-If you prefer to proceed with conda instead, you can just replace all the mamba commands with conda.
+We use [mamba](https://github.com/mamba-org/mamba) in this guide to create and manage environments, but [conda](https://docs.conda.io/en/latest/), [virtualenv](https://virtualenv.pypa.io/en/latest/), or similar are also possible.
+We currently recommend **mamba** because it is essentially **conda**, but with much faster environment solving and package installation.
+If you prefer to proceed with conda instead, you can just replace all the `mamba` commands with `conda`.
 In fact, in the later sections of this guide, we use mamba and conda interchangeably in some commands and when referring to environments.

-### Create a virtual environment for surfflow <a name="virtualenv"></a>
+### Create a virtual environment for SurfFlow <a name="virtualenv"></a>

 1. Make sure that you have mamba installed or download and install mambaforge from [here](https://github.com/conda-forge/miniforge).
 If you already have conda installed, you can also install mamba by running `conda install mamba -n base -c conda-forge`.